-The Macro-economic Framework Statement, presented to Parliament under Section 3(5) of the Fiscal Responsibility and Budget Management Act, 2003 and the rules made thereunder contains an assessment of the growth prospects of the economy with specific underlying assumptions.
-It contains assessment regarding the GDP growth rate, fiscal balance of the Central Government and the external sector balance of the economy.
+The Macro-economic Framework Statement is presented to Parliament under Section 3(5) of the Fiscal Responsibility and Budget Management Act, 2003 and the rules made thereunder.
+It contains an assessment of the growth prospects of the economy along with the statement of specific underlying assumptions.
+It also contains an assessment regarding the GDP growth rate, the domestic economy and the stability of the external sector of the economy, fiscal balance of the Central Government and the external sector balance of the economy.